JimmyCerone/ideaBank/Atomic/Atomic Improvements.md

 - How does this process work right now?
 How are decisions made?
 Where does the information come from?
 CDMs?
 - How does our current process #Scale?

+## Slack
+- Could use improvement on how we use [[Slack]] in light of [[202104200859 - Chat is a greedy form of communication]].
+> An engineer at Stripe told me about their careful balance of email, forums, and Slack.
+They recognize that Slack is not suitable for meaningful conversations, so they automatically delete chat messages older than a few weeks to discourage relying on it for long-term archival.
+In retrospectives, team members often reflect on whether they chose the right medium (email, chat, or forum) for various conversations.

 ## Questions